Ejostol/Falling-Stands-/paper.md

 ### A View from Yakushima Island

-_Princess Mononoke_, the 1997 Japanese fantasy film directed by Hayao Miyazaki and set in the Muromachi period, tells the story of a battle over the survival of the Great Forest Spirit, an animist deity who lives among ancient sūgi trees.
+[Princess Mononoke](https://en.wikipedia.org/wiki/Princess_Mononoke), the 1997 Japanese fantasy film directed by Hayao Miyazaki and set in the Muromachi period, tells the story of a battle over the survival of the Great Forest Spirit, an animist deity who lives among ancient sūgi trees.
 For inspiration for the animated landscapes in his film, Miyazaki traveled to Yakushima Island in the south-west of Japan[^15].
 The island’s environmental history offers a lens for understanding the complexity of Japan’s forest history and policy.
 It is home to one of the last remaining primary Cryptomeria forest, which includes the country’s largest tree, Jōmon-Sūgi, estimated to be over 2,170 years old.
 The tree grows alongside deciduous overstory species, such as oak and chestnut, with an evergreen broadleaf understory including rhododendrons and epiphytes that grow on branches[^16].

 This forest composition is most similar to Japan’s prehistoric forests.
 Until roughly 6,000 years ago, most of Japan was covered with broadleaf deciduous species like oaks, with an understory of sedges that endured significant temperature fluctuations across the archipelago.
 Cryptomeria only became a prominent species across Japan 4,000 years ago, even before the Jōmon period in Japanese prehistory, when falling sea levels across Japan left behind a bed of clay soil that Cryptomeria thrives in[^17].